7 E's of Approach

 • Supporting education initiatives for shared road and trail enforcement:

-With the right training, students can walk, bike, or roll to school more often while enjoying increased physical skill sets and self-confidence.
+With the right training, students can walk, bike or roll to school more often while gaining increased physical skills and self-confidence.

 1. Road Safety Scavenger Hunt - Keep your eyes peeled!
-This resource challenges families to find different infrastructure, traffic signs, special vehicles, and neighbours while you walk through your community.
-Use it to teach your child about traffic safety or to change up your daily walks.
+This resource challenges families to find different infrastructure, traffic signs, special vehicles and neighbours while walking through their community.
+Use it to teach your child about traffic safety or change your daily walks.

 2. Move your Feet on the Street Challenge - How many ways can you move on your street?
 We're challenging kids to travel their "home stretch" using as many different forms of active transportation as possible.
-Includes a warm up brainstorming activity, followed by hands-on learning and finally, thematic podcasts to help kids wind down after moving.
+The challenge includes a warm-up brainstorming activity, followed by hands-on learning and, finally, thematic podcasts to help kids wind down after moving.

-4. Backyard Adventure Course - Get creative and see how you can move through your homemade obstacle course!
-This resource includes ideas on how to transform common household objects and toys into different obstacles for kids to maneuver through in the driveway, backyard, or even the living room.
+4. Backyard Adventure Course - Get creative and discover how to move through your homemade obstacle course!
+This resource includes ideas on how to transform common household objects and toys into different obstacles for kids to maneuver through in the driveway, backyard or even the living room.

 5. Physical Literacy Resource List - A growing master list containing links to websites with ideas and activities to help keep kids active while they develop personal physical literacy.
 This list will continue to be updated.